HimajaAmbati/My-Python-Projects/README.md

 PROJECT 2:
-    THhe project is fake news detector.I have built it using Machine learning algorithm.Using sklearn, I built a TfidfVectorizer on the dataset.
+    The project is fake news detector.I have built it using Machine learning algorithm.Using sklearn, I built a TfidfVectorizer on the dataset.
 Then, initialized a PassiveAggressive Classifier and fit the model and I got an accuracy of 92% .